shashaBot/Basic-node-app/README.md

 # Basic-node-app
-Basic app using node, express and mongoDB
+Basic app using node, express and mongoDB.

+### Live Application
-View the application at http://139.59.31.28/.
+View the application at https://mighty-river-40898.herokuapp.com